The vagus nerve is critical to optimal health, no matter what your issues are.

 Studies have found that PEMF can increase heart rate variability and increase vagus stimulation (R).

-I notice my gut flow increases and inflammation is reduced everywhere when I put this on my gut.
+My gut flow increases and inflammation is reduced everywhere when I put this on my gut.

 10) Breathing Exercises

-Breathing in and out with resistance will likely stimulate your vagus nerve better – kind of like jogging with a backpack.
+Breathing in and out with resistance will likely stimulate your vagus nerve better –kind of like jogging with a backpack.

 A breathing exercise is to breathe out as hard as you can until it’s really uncomfortable and until you notice how awake you are.
 I haven’t seen studies on this, but I suspect it will help with your vagus nerve.